• Latest

 However, there are also dangers associated with the flow state.

 Some people may even become so engrossed in the experience that they don’t realize something is wrong until it’s too late.
+Here are some things to watch out for when trying to achieve flow states:

 1. Make Sure You Have Enough Rest: Flow state requires intense concentration and can lead to exhaustion if you don’t get adequate rest.
 Make sure you schedule regular breaks so you can recharge your batteries.